Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Results

 Figure~\ref{fig:ratios} shows the mean and spread of variance ratios on interannual to centennial scales for the considered model types.
 Variance ratios smaller than one indicate less emulated \textit{forced} or \textit{forced+internal} than \textit{target} variance.
 We add a comparison of the variance from the five LOVECLIM V.1.2 ensemble members (E1-E5) (Fig.~\ref{fig:ratios}b) to that of the remaining AR5 EMICs (Fig.~\ref{fig:ratios}a) and CMIP5 models (Fig.~\ref{fig:ratios}c).
 Here, AR5 EMICs explicitly include the LOVECLIM ensemble mean, but not its members.
 For all model types, the relative contribution of internal variability decreases with increasing timescale, as the ratios for \textit{forced} and \textit{forced + internal} variance become more similar.
 The contribution of internal variability is larger in LOVECLIM ensemble members and CMIP5 simulations compared to AR5 EMICs.

-The emulated variance of AR5 EMICs (Figure~\ref{fig:ratios}a) is dominated by \textit{forced} variations and matches the \textit{target} variance on multidecadal and centennial scales.
-Outliers on these scales correspond to CLIMBER2 (mean), in line with the overestimated PSD in Figure~\ref{fig:spectra}b.
-On shorter timescales, the emulated variance tends to underestimate the \textit{target} variance.
-The mismatch is largest on the interannual scale.
+The emulated variance of AR5 EMICs (Figure~\ref{fig:ratios}a) is dominated by \textit{forced} variations and matches the \textit{target} variance on interannual and decadal scales.
+On longer timescales, the emulated variance tends to overestimate the \textit{target} variance.
+This is mostly due to outliers, which correspond to CLIMBER2 (mean), in line with the overestimated PSD in Figure~\ref{fig:spectra}b.
 Members of the LOVECLIM V.1.2. ensemble (Fig.~\ref{fig:ratios}b) exhibit more internal contributions to the variance on all timescales compared to AR5 EMICs.
-The ensemble's emulated \textit{forced + internal} variance approximates the \textit{target} well on the decadal scale.
-On smaller (larger) timescales, we find an underestimation (overestimation) of the \textit{target} variance.
+The ensemble's emulated \textit{forced + internal} variance approximates the \textit{target} well on the interannual and decadal scale.
+On larger timescales, we find an overestimation of the \textit{target} variance.

-The mean emulated \textit{forced + internal} variance of CMIP5 simulations (Fig.~\ref{fig:ratios}c) is close to one on all timescales and agrees better with the \textit{target} than that of AR5 EMICs and LOVECLIM V.1.2. ensemble members.
-The relative contribution of internal compared to forced variations is similar to that of LOVECLIM ensemble members.
+The mean emulated \textit{forced + internal} variance of CMIP5 simulations (Fig.~\ref{fig:ratios}c) is close to one on all timescales.
+The relative contribution of internal compared to forced variations is similar to that of LOVECLIM ensemble members on interannual and decadal timescales.
 However, there is a larger spread of variance ratios.
-Moreover, we find a small tendency of the emulation to underestimate the decadal while overestimating the centennial variance of CMIP5 models.
+Moreover, we find a small tendency of the emulation to overestimate the interannual and centennial variance of CMIP5 models.
 BCC-CSM1-1 represents an outlier, with the uppermost variance ratio on the shorter and lowermost on the longer timescales, in line with the spectral analysis (Fig.~\ref{fig:spectra}l).